JoseRoca/WinFBX/docs/String Management/CRegExp Class.md

 test
 ```

 Case sensitive, double search (c.t and d.g), whole words.
-Retrieves cut, cat, i.e. whole words with three letters that begin with c and end with t.
+Retrieves cut, cat, i.e. whole words with three letters that begin with c and end with t or begin with d and end with g.

 ```
 #INCLUDE ONCE "Afx/CRegExp.inc"